conr/blog/content/blog/the-new-smoking/index.md

 description: Some thoughts on habit forming technology.
 ---

 Strolling down South Richmond street on a long summer's evening, I approach two chefs standing silently in a doorway beside a Sushi restaurant.
-Each holding a cigarette in their left hand, catching the setting Sun's warm orange light.
+Each holds a cigarette in their left hand, catching the setting Sun's warm orange light.
 Meanwhile in the shadow of the doorway, their right hands each grip a smartphone shining a cold sterile white glow a few inches from each of their faces.
 Neither lookup or seem to notice as I pass.

 Perhaps one or more of the many algorithmic feeds I subject myself to on a daily basis is fooling me of this, but I'm starting to believe a lot of the technology we engage with on a daily basis is doing us more harm than good.